mrzjy/sunburst/README.md

 # sunburst

-A simple Python implementation of ngram sunburst visualization showed in this paper:
+A simple Python implementation of ngram sunburst (nested pie chart) visualization showed in this paper:
 CoQA: A Conversational Question Answering Challenge, 2018 (<https://arxiv.org/pdf/1808.07042.pdf>)

 With its beautiful "Figure 3: Distribution of trigram prefixes of questions in SQuAD and CoQA" as follows: